-If you will be patching the wall or ceiling, measure the square or rectangular area of the wall that you cut out in Step 2.
+If you are patching the wall or ceiling, measure the square or rectangular area of the wall that you cut out from Step 2.
 Use these dimensions to cut a replacement piece of drywall to fit, 2" longer and 2" wider than the hole.
 Lay the replacement piece of drywall on a flat surface with the backside facing up.
 Measure in 1'' from all four edges and draw a line using a pencil.
 This should form a shape the size of the hole.
 Using a straight edge and utility knife, cut through the backside paper and the drywall gypsum, but not the front-facing layer of paper.
 Using a putty knife, peel away only the backside paper and gypsum layer.
 Be careful not to tear the front-facing paper.

 If the patch isn't a perfect fit, place it against the hole and trim to size with a utility knife.

 Holes bigger than 6", up to 12'', require a slightly different process because the patch needs more support.
 Using a drill, create two small holes through the piece of replacement board.
 Feed a piece of string through and tie both ends to the middle of a stick.
 Allow for about 8" of string between the board and the stick.
 The "stick side" of the board will be the front.
 The stick will be used to hold the patch in place.
 Twist the stick to apply pressure to the rear of the board.
 This will steady it in the hole.
 Apply a smooth coat of cement adhesive around the edges.
 Insert the patch into the hole and position it so the cement adhesive firmly grips the solid area around the rear of the hole.
 Turn the stick clockwise, twisting the string and increasing pressure against the patch board at the rear of the hole.
 This will hold the board firmly in place until the cement adhesive dries.

 To make it easier to insert the wallboard material through the hole, be sure to hold it at an angle.